jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 ### Add placeholders in the markdown file

-Edit the previous markdown document as follows:
+Add placeholders into the the previous markdown document:
 	MyDocumentation Example
 	=======================